What is SOAR analysis?

 - How do we know when we’ve achieved our goals?

-How to do SOAR analysis effectively
+How to complete a SOAR analysis effectively

 To get the best possible outcomes from your SOAR analysis, choose participants with a broad range of perspectives.
 The group should consist of people from across different departments within your organization and could even include other stakeholders such as clients, suppliers, and partners.